joomla/Manual/docs/building-extensions/plugins/plugin-events/index.md

 List of Plugin Events
 =====================

+The list of events below includes the event name and a short description of its use, together with a link to the detailed description.

 As described in [Joomla 4 and 5 changes](../joomla-4-and-5-changes.md), Joomla events have changed from being strings with associated parameters to PHP classes.

-The list of events below includes the event name and the fully-qualified name of the event class, together with links to the detailed description.

 :::warning
   Note that some concrete event classes were introduced in Joomla 4 and others in Joomla 5.
 If you want your plugin to support both concrete and generic event classes then you need to code it as described in [Joomla 4 and 5 changes](../joomla-4-and-5-changes.md).